 - 1. Moves his or her bona fide permanent residence outside the boundaries of the school district; - 2.
 Fails to physically attend three (3) consecutive regular meetings of the school district board of directors; - 3.
 Fails to physically attend six (6) regularly scheduled board meetings of the school board of directors in a calendar year; - 4.
-Is convicted of a felony; - 5.
-Is called to active military duty; - 6.
-Has served a full-length term as a holdover and has not subsequently been elected to another term;5 - 7.
-Resigned from the school board of directors; or - 8.
+Fails to receive the mandatory hours of training within the statutory time period, - 5.
+Is convicted of a felony; - 6.
+Is called to active military duty; - 7.
+Has served a full-length term as a holdover and has not subsequently been elected to another term; - 8.
+Resigned from the school board of directors; or - 9.
 Dies.